Serhii Plokhy: Honors and awards

-Plokhy's books have been translated into a number of languages, including Albanian, Belarusian, Chinese (classical and simplified), Czech, Estonian, Greek, Finnish, Italian, Korean, Lithuanian, Polish, Portuguese, Romanian, Russian, Spanish, and Ukrainian, and won numerous awards and prizes.
+Plokhy's books have been translated into a number of languages, including Albanian, Belarusian, Bulgarian, Chinese (classical and simplified), Czech, Estonian, Greek, Finnish, Italian, Korean, Lithuanian, Polish, Portuguese, Romanian, Russian, Spanish, and Ukrainian, and won numerous awards and prizes.

 The Last Empire: The Final Days of the Soviet Union won the 2015 Lionel Gelber Prize for the world's best non-fiction book in English on global issues and the 2015 Pushkin House Russian Book Prize.
 Chernobyl won the 2018 Baillie Gifford Prize (formerly the Samuel Johnson Prize).
 Much of Plohky's evidence in the book comes from published sources, but "he tells the story with great assurance and style, and the majority of his material appears here for the first time in English," wrote Tobie Mathew in Literary Review.

 In 2009, Plokhy received the Early Slavic Studies Association Distinguished Scholarship Award, and in 2013 he was named the Walter Channing Cabot Fellow at the Faculty of Arts and Sciences of Harvard University for scholarly eminence in the field of history.
 In 2015 Serhii Plokhy received the Antonovych prize, and in 2018 the Shevchenko National Prize (Ukraine).
 In 2024 he was awarded the Arenberg Prize for History for his book The Russo-Ukrainian War.

 In 2025 Plokhy received an honorary degree from Oxford University.

+In 2026 Plokhy received a Honorary Degree of Doctor of Letters from University of Aberdeen.